 Also among those charged are the owners of the garment factories, three government engineers who approved the building extensions, plus the mayor of Savar and a local councilor who are accused of ignoring building and factory laws.

-where low wages attract global brands, earning the country more than $20 billion (18 billion euros) annually in exports.
+The disaster brought global attention to the grim conditions in Bangladesh's garment industry, where low wages attract global brands, earning the country more than $20 billion (18 billion euros) annually in exports.
 Italy's Benetton, Spain's Mango and British chain Primark all had clothing made at the factory.

 se/msh (AP, AFP)